 Pros Cons App is available, but not necessary to download Doesn’t seem to work with multiple monitors Offers quite a lot of flexibility Edit screen recording with annotations, comments, and more

 Supported Platforms: Windows 11, Windows 10, macOS, Web

 10. IP Camera Viewer

 Aside from live streaming on Twitch and video chatting, webcams can also play an active role in surveillance.
-And one of the best software suited for the aforesaid task is IP Camera Viewer, a webcam software that will let you monitor and safeguard your home and workplace via IP cameras.
+And one of the best software suited for the aforesaid task is IP Camera Viewer, a webcam app that will let you monitor and safeguard your home and workplace via IP cameras.
 The software has support for over 1800 different IP camera models and allows users to separately configure and customize the video properties like orientation, frame rate, coverage area, etc. of each IP camera they have added to the network.

 The software can record videos in three resolutions viz.
 360p, 480p, and 720p, whose properties (contrast, saturation, sharpness, etc.) can be manually adjusted.
 Moreover, users can perform digital zoom on a frame even if their IP camera does not have the zoom functionality.
 The software can add up to four cameras at once and lets users view their video feed simultaneously on a single screen.

 |Great for surveillance purposes||Resolution is limited to 720p|